‘The Walking Dead’ Season 9 Return: Norman Reedus Reveals A ‘Mutual Respect’ Between Daryl Dixon And Alpha

 “I know you saw from the clips that were put out of future scenes coming up where Lydia’s saying to Daryl, ‘You’re not like these people.
 You live outside of these walls.
 You’re a wild animal.
 You get it more than anyone.’
 I think Alpha kind of sees that in Daryl, and Daryl sees that in Alpha.”

-As for whether this mutual respect will lead to Daryl Dixon joining with the Whisperers or using it as a way to bring them down remains to be seen and fans will just have to wait until the return of Season 9 of The Walking Dead to find out more.
+As for whether this mutual respect will lead to Daryl Dixon joining with the Whisperers or using it as a way to bring them down remains to be seen, and fans will just have to wait until the return of Season 9 of The Walking Dead to find out more.

 Season 9 of AMC’s The Walking Dead will return to AMC on Sunday, February 10, 2019.
 The show is scheduled to air at 9 p.m.
 ET.
 As previously reported by the Inquisitr, Episode 9 is titled “Adaptation” and the synopsis is as follows.